Chapter 3: Service Communication

 These heuristics fail because they ignore context.
 A two-week rewrite might be trivial for a startup with three developers but catastrophic for an enterprise with compliance requirements.
 A strict domain boundary might make sense for e-commerce but create operational nightmares in healthcare.

-The Adaptive Granularity Strategy introduces a paradigm shift: context-driven, adaptive granularity.
+Adaptive Granularity Governance: The Khan Microservice Pattern introduces a paradigm shift: context-driven, adaptive granularity.
 Instead of following one-size-fits-all rules, this pattern provides a quantitative framework for making granularity decisions based on your specific organizational, technical, and business context.

 3.5.1 The Problem: Why Traditional Approaches Fail